atreyasha/dotfiles/docs/develop.md

         2.  or make another script which checks and adopts all changes in filesystem, eg. `make check` and `make sync`

-    4.  dump `pip --user` package lists as well during update -\> `pip freeze --user`
+    5.  dump `pip --user` package lists as well during update -\> `pip freeze --user`

-    5.  update script for package lists and all relevant logs on `monix` repo with `git push` afterwards
+    6.  update script for package lists and all relevant logs on `monix` repo with `git push` afterwards

-    6.  coordinate all of these processes with `monix` tasks
+    7.  coordinate all of these processes with `monix` tasks

+    8.  implement workaround for files which get overwritten

+        1. EITHER Use git commands and stow simulation to check for changes to dotfiles

+        2. OR try adopting and doing a git status check

+        3.  need to add workflow to check this on system update

 ### Long-term